TIBCOSoftware/snappydata/docs/reference/interactive_commands/store_command_reference.md

 -   **[rollback](../../reference/store_commands/rollback.html)**
     Issues a *java.sql.Connection.rollback* request.
 -   **[run](../../reference/store_commands/run.html)**
-    Treats the value of the string as a valid file name, and redirects `snappy-shell` processing to read from that file until it ends or an exit command is executed.
+    Treats the value of the string as a valid file name, and redirects `snappy` processing to read from that file until it ends or an exit command is executed.
 -   **[set connection](../../reference/store_commands/set_connection.html)**
     Specifies which connection to make current when more than one connection is open.
 -   **[show](../../reference/store_commands/show.html)**